openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 You can add `"dump_intermediate_model": true` to the POT configuration file and it will drop an intermidiate IR to `accuracy_aware_intermediate` folder.

 ### <a name="outputs"> What do the messages "Output name: <result_operation_name> not found" or "Output node with <result_operation_name> is not found in graph" mean?</a>
 Errors are caused by missing output nodes names in a graph when using the POT tool for model quantization.
-May appear for some models only for IRs converted from ONNX models using new frontend (which is default conversion path starting from 2022.1 release).
+It might appear for some models only for IRs converted from ONNX models using new frontend (which is the default conversion path starting from 2022.1 release).
 To avoid such errors, use legacy MO frontend to convert a model to IR by passing the --use_legacy_frontend option.
-Then, use produced IR for quantization.
+Then, use the produced IR for quantization.